Clinical Research Graduate Certificate Program

 What are Clinical Trials?

-Clinical trials are scientific studies of the effects, risks and benefits of medicinal products, including new and currently marketed drugs.
+Clinical trials are well controlled, scientific studies conducted on human subjects.
+These studies test the effects, risks and benefits of medicinal products, including new and currently marketed drugs and devices.

-Clinical Research Associates (CRA) contribute to research studies that have a major impact on health care, such as developing new medications, and testing new treatment devices and methods.
-Significant advancements in these areas and expanding regulatory requirements have increased the demand for trained CRA's.
+Clinical Research professionals contribute to research studies that in turn have a major impact on health care, such as developing new medications, and testing new treatment devices and methods.
+Significant advancements in these areas and expanding regulatory requirements have increased the demand for trained clinical research professionals.

 Clinical research is a rapidly expanding field, creating exciting opportunities for trained professionals.
-Graduates of this program are employed in both the hospital sector and research industries, and can advance to management roles.
-CRAs work in a broad range of research settings, including:
+Clinical research professionals work in a broad range of research settings, including:

 - Academic health centres